 So I’ve been in the process of applying for PhD programs over the last couple of years as I was finishing my M.Div.Honours at Providence Theological Seminary [this was true in 2012 when I first posted this.
 In full disclosure, I completed my PhD at Bangor University, Wales in January 2018].
 In my researching, I discovered there are a few schools offering PhD programs which are particularly pentecostally friendly (and all of them are somewhat new programs): Assemblies of God Theological Seminary (Springfield, MO, USA), Regent University (Virginia Beach, VA, USA), Bangor University (Wales, UK), University of Birmingham (Birmingham, UK), the Hollenweger Center (Amsterdam, The Netherlands), Alphacrucis College (Australia), London School of Theology, Asia Pacific Theological Seminary (Philippines), and Pan Africa Theological Seminary (two campuses: Lomé, Togo and Nairobi, Kenya), Oral Roberts University (Tulsa, OK, USA), University of Aurel Vlaicu in Arad (Romania), and Asia LIFE University (South Korea).
 All of these programs are interestingly enough distance programs…which may (in part) be due to the Pentecostal ethos of pragmatics (though this is just an assumption on my part) since they allow for continuing ministry while pursuing academics.

-Assemblies of God Theological Seminary‘s programs offer the more traditional American track for PhD work which involves fairly extensive course requirements accomplished twice a year (for a two week stint on-campus) prior to dissertation writing.
-There are four tracks available: Biblical Theology, OT Studies, NT Studies, and Systematic Theology.
+Assemblies of God Theological Seminary‘s programs offer the more traditional American track for PhD work which involves fairly extensive course requirements accomplished three times a year (via intensives on-site) prior to dissertation writing.
+There are four tracks available: Biblical Theology, OT Studies, NT Studies, and Systematic/Historic Theology.
 They also offer a PhD in Intercultural Studies.
+Full disclosure: I am now a faculty of AGTS and, thus, a potential supervisor for PhD students as of fall 2021.

 Regent University‘s program similarly offers coursework prior to official dissertation work.
 The requirements for entrance are more stringent as are the requirements for maintaining status as a student.
 Technically, this program is NOT a Pentecostal program…it is a “Renewal Studies” program offering tracks in Biblical Studies (OT or NT specialization), History of Global Christianity, and Christian Theology.
 The distinction should not be dismissed lightly.
 The “Renewal” nature of this program means it is more concerned with generalized understandings of the Spirit’s work rather than functioning within a Pentecostally constructed framework (such as one finds in Classical Pentecostalism).
 This program requires on-site studies for two week stints three times a year.